-At the Smithsonian's National Zoo, Philippine crocodiles receive crocodile pellets, smelt, rats and mice.
+Philippine crocodiles eat fish, aquatic invertebrates, small mammals, other reptiles and some birds.At the Smithsonian's National Zoo, they receive crocodile pellets, smelt, rats and mice.

-Since 2003, the Mabuwaya Foundation has been working with local populations to change the perception of this species and work to protect as well as create new habitat and nesting sites.They have been successful in routinely breeding this species.
+Since 2003, the Mabuwaya Foundation has worked with local populations to change the perception of this species, as well as to protect and create new habitat and nesting sites.They have been successful in routinely breeding this species.
 Part of their conservation efforts include a "head start" program in which they release the young crocodiles into specially built, protected habitats.
-The foundation is supported financially by a cooperative agreement of zoos exhibiting this species, including the Smithsonian's National Zoo and Conservation Biology Institute.
+The foundation is financially supported by a cooperative agreement of zoos exhibiting this species, including the Smithsonian's National Zoo and Conservation Biology Institute.